RocketDerp/April14_2025/Bloomsday_2025/Managed_Opposition_Beyond_Peter_P.md

 1. Does not need a diretor
 2. Can be seeded like a virus disease outbreak, but does not need "active measures" to spread it, but it can be accelerated.
-3. "For the Lulz" - humor, gallows humor, is self-exploiting.
+3. "For the Lulz" - humor, gallows humor, is self-exploiting, self motivation runaway. https://en.wikipedia.org/wiki/LulzSec
+4. Runaway self-exploiting humor is 1985 Neil Postamn's social theory of media ecology. https://www.theguardian.com/media/2017/feb/02/amusing-ourselves-to-death-neil-postman-trump-orwell-huxley

+&nbsp;

+Back to Peter P:

 https://youtu.be/5Au332OG-M4?t=481